ethereum/consensus-specs/specs/deneb/p2p-interface.md

 The response is a list of `BlobSidecar` whose length is less than or equal to the number of requests.
 It may be less in the case that the responding peer is missing blocks or sidecars.

-Before consuming the next response chunk, the response reader SHOULD verify the blob sidecar is well-formatted, has valid inclusion proof, and is correct w.r.t. the expected KZG commitments through `verify_blob_kzg_proof`.
+Before consuming the next response chunk, the response reader SHOULD verify the blob sidecar is well-formatted, has valid proposer signature and valid inclusion proof, and is correct w.r.t. the expected KZG commitments through `verify_blob_kzg_proof`.

 No more than `MAX_REQUEST_BLOB_SIDECARS` may be requested at a time.